mdandrad/merge_ics/README.md

 - `filename`: the filename where to write the calendar.
 - `sources`: a mapping with keys being the arbitrary identifiers of the sources that you want to merge.
 The events from each of these source calendars will be given the corresponding values in a `CATEGORIES` prop.
 - `options`: a mapping of calendar-level props.
 Make sure to always include `version` and `prodid` (otherwise the resulting ics file will be non-conformant).
+- `prepend_calendername`: If True the name of the calendar / category will be prepended to the events summary.
+(Default False)

 ### Example